 Leucaena leucocephala-based pellets effect on Djalonke sheep gastro-intestinal parasites

+Leucaena leucocephala-based pellets effect on the West African Dwarf (Djallonké) sheep gastro-intestinal parasites

 Abstract

 Aims: Synthetic chemical molecules have long been used to control gastrointestinal parasites.
 However, this chemical control has led to parasite resistance developments within populations.
 Moreover, because of their toxicity for the environment and the residues’ risk in animal products, calls for a reduction in the use of these chemicals in livestock production are becoming more and more recurrent.
 So, the experiment tested Leucaena leucocephala leaves anti-helminthic properties.
 Place and Duration of Study: The experiment was conducted at the National Polytechnic Felix Houphouët Boigny (INP-HB) Yamoussoukro, at the Graduate School of Agriculture experimental farm.
 It lasted from April to September, 2022, 6 months.
 Methodology: First, some pellets were made with dried Leucaena leucocephala leaves.
 Secondly, plant phytochemicals were assessed.
 Third, the pellets were served to 12 lambs.
 Alongside, a second animals’ group received Levamisole synthetic anti-helminthics.
 During the experiment, the feces were collected in animals’ anus, at the start, 3 and 6 months after.
 The parasites were counted per gramme of feces.
 Forth, the lambs were weighed, while checking feces parasites.
 Results: The pellets were rich in total polyphenols, condensed tannin, and total tannin for 2.796 mg GAE/g, 95.317 mg catE/g, and 81.017 mg TAE/g, respectively.
 Leucaena leucocephala-based pellets reduced Haemonchus contortus charge from 533 at 3 months to 316 at 6 months.
 Similarly, Coccidia number was reduced from 2833 at 3 months to 1300 at 6 months (p=0.002).
 But these pathogens increased in lambs’ feces receiving Levamisole synthetic anti-anthelminthic, during the same period.
 For example, Haemonchus contortus eggs per gram of feces increased from 1016 after 3 months to 1450 after 6 months.
 To end, the lambs fed on Leucaena leucocephala-based pellets weighed 25.27 kg while the second group treated with the synthetic anti-helminthic weighed 20.07 kg. so, there was 5.2 kg weight loss (p=0.02).
 Also, hematocrit assessment showed significant improvements in animals receiving Leucaena leucocephala-based pellets for 31.16 vs. 20.16 for the control (p<0.0001).
 Conclusion: The results demonstrated Leucaena leucocephala-based pellets’ anthelmintic function, and it can be used in sheep farming without any adverse effect.